-Legal 500 United States 2019 edition named CLL nationally in Tier 1 for Copyright Law and Tier 2 for Trademark Litigation, Prosecution, Portfolio Management and Licensing
+Legal 500 United States 2021 edition named CLL nationally in Tier 1 for Copyright Law and for Trademark Litigation, and in Tier 2 for Prosecution, Portfolio Management and Licensing

-The Legal 500 United States 2019 named CLL nationally as a Top-Tier firm in Tier 1 for Copyright law.
+The Legal 500 United States 2021 named CLL nationally as a Top-Tier firm in Tier 1 for Copyright law:

-It also recommended the firm in Tier 2 for Trademark Prosecution, Portfolio Management and Licensing
+In addition, it recommended the firm nationally in Tier 2 for Trademark Prosecution, Portfolio Management and Licensing:

 The New York-based trademark prosecution team at Cowan, Liebowitz & Latman, PC provides solid nationwide coverage and has also built relationships with domestic counsel in other jurisdictions to provide comprehensive advice on international trademark prosecution.
 Advising on a full range of trademark and domain name matters, practice leader and 'top-notch trademark lawyer' Deborah Squiers is recommended for enforcement, counseling, and prosecution, both in the US and internationally.
 She works alongside counsel Lynn Fruchter, who focuses on trademark licensing in the entertainment, financial services, and cosmetic sectors.
 Joel Karni Schmidt is singled out as an 'outstanding strategist', and a key resource for clients in the hospitality sector; Mary Kevlin manages the trademark portfolios of major brands such as Major League Baseball; Kieran Doyle litigates for clients in the publishing, medical marijuana, and fashion industries; and William Borchard has experience of trademark clearance, registration, and infringement claims.
 Also recommended in this space are Meichelle MacGregor and Mary Donovan.